Teleport Access Plane and Teleport Application Access - Overview

 - Teleport 5.0 has been released with several long-awaited features.

-- Unified Access Plane (UAP) unifies secure access to servers, Kubernetes clusters, applications, and databases.
+- Access Plane (AP) unifies secure access to servers, Kubernetes clusters, applications, and databases.

 - New features also include application access and enhanced Kubernetes access.